pivotal/docs-tap/tap-gui/techdocs/usage.hbs.md

 ### <a id="create-aws-iam-user"></a> Create an AWS IAM user

-Create an [AWS IAM User](https://console.aws.amazon.com/iamv2/home#/users) to add to this group:
+To create an [AWS IAM User](https://console.aws.amazon.com/iamv2/home#/users) to add to this group:

 1. Click **Add users**.
 2. Give the user a name.